ns-3 and 5G-LENA Extensions to Support Dual-Polarized MIMO: Conclusions

 \section{Conclusions}

-In this paper, we presented an extension of the ns-3 simulator and the 5G-LENA module to support MIMO spatial multiplexing with two streams.
-The developed model in the 5G-LENA exploits dual-polarized antennas to send two streams.
+In this paper, we presented an extension of the ns-3 simulator and the 5G-LENA module to support DP-MIMO with spatial multiplexing of two streams.
+The developed MIMO model in the 5G-LENA exploits dual-polarized antennas to send two streams.
 The extension has implied major implementation changes in PHY and MAC layers of the {nr} module, as well as significant extensions in the ns-3 {spectrum} and {antenna} modules.
 We described the implementation changes and design choices in detail.
-Finally, we validated the proposed MIMO spatial multiplexing model in an Urban Micro scenario, for various gNB-UE distances, under a fixed rank (of 1 and 2) and the proposed rank adaptation algorithm.
+Finally, we validated the developed DP-MIMO model in an Urban Micro scenario, for various gNB-UE distances, under a fixed rank (of 1 and 2) and the proposed rank adaptation algorithm.

-\begin{acks} This work was partially funded by Meta-Facebook and Spanish MINECO grant TSI-063000-2021-56/57 (6G-BLUR). \end{acks}
+\begin{acks} This work was partially funded by Meta and Spanish MINECO grant TSI-063000-2021-56/TSI-063000-2021-57 (6G-BLUR). \end{acks}